-Lately the weather has been terrible and this is an attempt of calling summer and nice weather into my homw.
-When I eat this risotto I’d just pretend I’m on a terrace facing the sea.
+When I eat this orange risotto I just pretend I’m on a terrace facing the sea.
 The salty breeze caressing my face and the sound of the waves mixed with the squeak of seagulls as a background. …Yeah, I need a vacation.

-The flavor will also depend on the type of orange you use because we know that every orange has a different flavor: Seville orange is bitter why the Navel is sweet and the blood orange are somehow sour and sweet at the same time.
-For this risotto I used Navel oranges but you can also experiment with different varieties (let me know which one you tried in a comment below!)
+The flavor will also depend on the type of orange you use because we know that every orange has a different flavor: Seville orange is bitter while the Navel is sweet and Blood oranges are somehow sour and sweet at the same time.
+For this risotto I used Navel oranges but you can also experiment with different varieties.
+See this guide for more details on orange varieties.

 Orange and Squid Risotto